Psalm 125 – As the Mountains Surround Jerusalem

 iii.
 “All that deal with God must deal upon trust, and he will give comfort to those only that give credit to him, and make it appear they do so by quitting other confidences, and venturing to the utmost for God.
 The closer our expectations are confined to God, the higher our expectations may be raised.”
 (Henry, cited in Spurgeon)

 iv.
-“It is a good thing to understand much, and to trust in the Lord with growing knowledge, but, dear soul, if you do not know much, yet if you are trusting in the Lord, you shall be as mount Zion, which cannot be removed.”
+“It is a good thing to understand much, and to trust in the Lord with growing knowledge, but, dear soul, if you do not know much, yet if you are trusting in the Lord, you shall be as Mount Zion, which cannot be removed.”
 (Spurgeon)

 b.
-Are like Mount Zion, which cannot be moved: The pilgrim who came from afar was impressed with the stature and standing of Mount Zion, the prominent hill upon which Jerusalem is established.
-The one who believes and trusts in the LORD is promised the same security and he or she abides forever.
+Are like Mount Zion, which cannot be moved: The pilgrim who came from afar was impressed with the stature and standing of Mount Zion, the prominent hill upon which Jerusalem was established.
+The one who believes and trusts in the LORD is promised the same security, and he or she abides forever.
 Our place in His love, His new life, and His gracious purpose lasts forever and cannot be moved.

 · Some people are like the sand, ever shifting and unstable (Matthew 7:26).